Neighbour problems, such as boundary disputes, can be notoriously difficult and expensive to resolve.

 There is currently no authority within the current bill for the surveyor to instruct the removal of a structure (for example a fence or a shed) from land or to award compensation resulting from the loss of land or market value suffered by the landowner.
 It is possible that that discretion may remain with the Court however it may be simpler for the Court to determine those matters if the boundary dispute has already been resolved.

 If you are experiencing a dispute over your boundary with a neighbour, you may find it useful to contact our Dispute Resolution Team who can assist you with resolving the problem.
-Carl Geary, a Partner in our Dispute Resolution team comments “All too often boundary disputes arise over relatively small areas of land with huge costs consequences for all parties concerned.
+Michelle Hayter, a Partner in our Dispute Resolution Team comments “All too often boundary disputes arise over relatively small areas of land with huge costs consequences for all parties concerned.
 Our team of Dispute Resolution solicitors strive to take a commercial approach to boundary disputes to resolve them quickly and effectively.”

 Our Dispute Resolution Team are happy to discuss any issues that this raises for you and we offer a free initial meeting or chat on the phone.

 If you have any questions, you only have to ask us at Frettens.
-Please call 01202 499255 and Carl or a member of the team will be happy to chat about your situation and your particular requirements.
+Please call 01202 499255 or 01425 610100 and Michelle or a member of the team will be happy to chat about your situation and your particular requirements.